 With online therapy, you can use any kind of electronic device like a computer, laptop, tablet, or even a smart phone, to talk or text your therapist from the comfort of your own home.
 Many of the online therapy websites offer several options such as emailing, instant messaging, chat rooms, and teleconferencing.
 Now, even those with physical limitations can talk to their therapist when they need to.

 Much More Affordable

 E-counseling is only a fraction of the cost of traditional face-to-face therapy.
 Because your counselor does not have to pay for an office, utility bills, and the cost of transportation, your costs for therapy are lower as well.
-The average cost of e-counseling is $20 to $50 per week rather than the average of $100 - $250 per session for traditional counseling.
+The average cost of e-counseling is $20 to $50 per week rather than the average of $100-$250 per session for traditional in-person therapy.
 While a traditionally minded counselor will need to rent office space in a discreet and not overly run-down building, one who operates online can potentially work from home.
-Not only that, but he may deal with pending text messages whenever some time is available, rather than having to wait until his patient is physically present.
+Not only that, but they may deal with pending text messages whenever some time is available, rather than having to wait until his patient is physically present.

-This can translate into cost savings, while also facilitating spending more effort and time on the patients who need it, rather than assuming every person requires exactly one hour per week of direct-therapist time.
+This can translate into cost savings, while also freeing up more time and resources for patients who need it, rather than assuming every person requires exactly one hour per week of direct-therapist time.

 Larger Skill Pool

 Few mental conditions exist in a vacuum; a surface phenomenon such as addiction may, in fact, be deeply rooted in childhood trauma or self-esteem issues.
 In a traditional setting, a therapist may refer a patient to another counselor who's better equipped to help the patient, but a number of complex, interlocking problems can easily strain anyone's specialization.